Chart Color Schemes

 Kirwan has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 16 projects likely impacting the region.
-Notable initiatives include Kirwan Health Campus Expansion, Willowbank Estate, North Queensland Simulation Park (NQ SPARK), and Townsville Connection Road (Stuart Drive) Upgrade.
-The following list details those most relevant.
+AreaSearch has identified 15 projects that may impact the area.
+Key projects include Kirwan Health Campus Expansion, Willowbank Estate, Townsville Connection Road (Stuart Drive) Upgrade, and Kirwan Police Complex.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.